astrowonk/dash_dataframe_table/README.md

 ## Installation

 setup.py installs an egg which was causing dash to crash when debugging for reasons I can't explain.
-So clone and do the `pip install .` tric
+So clone and do the `pip install .` Maybe because I'm subclassing a component directly and that's not how components are generally created?

 ```
 git clone https://github.com/astrowonk/dash_dataframe_table.git